denten-books/plain-text/support/book-proposal/proposal.md

 ### Chapter 1: We Have Always Been Digital

-Discourse around the digital humanities needs a robust sense of the digital.
-My first chapter begins with popular intuitions about the "look and feel" of digital aesthetics.
-Here, I find that sometimes the adjective carries the connotation of "discrete," while at other times, it is used to mean something more fluid and continuous, past the point of human perception.
+This chapter introduces the book's central themes and arguments, commencing some of the historical work necessary to the development of a shared critical vocabulary in use throughout.
+I argue that discourse around the digital humanities needs a robust sense of the digital.
+Popular intuitions about the "look and feel" of digital aesthetics suggest that sometimes the adjective carries the connotation of "discrete," while at other times, it is used to mean something more fluid and continuous, past the point of human perception.
 A discussion of Liquid Crystal Display technology (LCD) flows into a section that deals with digital representation from the perspective of analytic philosophy and through the aesthetics of Nelson Goodman.
 My summary of that tradition reveals that language and text are already in some sense "born digital," that is "reproducible" and "differentiated" throughout.
 Furthermore, digitality depends on "reliable processes of copying and preservation"---attributes that can mean something different to a philosopher than to a librarian.
 From these insights I take it that "being digital" is not an intrinsic ontological condition, but rather a structure imposed from without.
 Case studies from the history of telegraphy illustrate the concluding discussion on the nature of binary and plain text formats, in a distinction that supersedes the dichotomy between analog and digital media.

 ### Chapter 2: Literature Down to the Pixel

+In this chapter, I continue the historical narrative started in Chapter 1, along with presenting the methodological and theoretical underpinnings of the book.
+I think of it as "laying the grounds" chapter.
 Having established the grounds for digital textuality in the history of character encoding, I begin the work of moving from first-order concepts such as "text" and "code" up to second-order concepts such as "file," "folder," and "document."
 The chapter starts by developing a theory of "microanalysis," the closest possible kind of reading that pays attention to the material contexts of knowledge production.
 I argue here that the concern with value in literary criticism detracts from the machinations of naked circuit control embedded into the contemporary text apparatus.
 Unlike scholars in the Foucauldian tradition (who often trace the machinations of power through discourse, on the level of representation), I concentrate my analysis on mechanisms of control at the material roots of literary practice.
-In presenting a media history through primary sources on the early development of Turing machines, I show the explicit admixture of content and code: one meant to communicate messages to humans and the other to program universal machines.
+In constructing a media history through primary sources on the early development of Turing machines, I show the explicit admixture of content and code: one meant to communicate messages to humans and the other to program universal machines.
 I conclude by arguing that Turing machines were anticipated not by the Babbage calculator alone, but also through a series of advances in communications, word processing, and media storage.
 A notion of text (as opposed to number) is hence "baked into" the system.

 ### Chapter 3: Laying Bare the Device